Video Tutorial Born-Haber Cycles

 - (First) Ionisation energy – enthalpy change when one moles worth of electrons are removed from one mole’s worth of gaseous atoms.

 - (First) Electron affinity – enthalpy change when one electron is added to each atom in one mole’s worth of gaseous atoms.

 - Standard enthalpy of formation – enthalpy change when one mole of a compound is formed from its constituent elements under standard conditions.

 Full Notes Born-Haber Cycles

-It is incredibly difficult to determine lattice enthalpies experimentally.
-Separate samples of gaseous positive and negative ions would need to be kept apart, then carefully mixed and the released thermal energy measured.
+It is impossible to directly measure lattice enthalpies experimentally.
+Separate samples of gaseous positive and negative ions would need to be kept apart, then carefully mixed and the released thermal energy measured (see Lattice Enthalpies).

 Instead, we find lattice enthalpies indirectly by applying Hess’ Law (see Hess Cycles).
 An energy cycle is constructed using two different routes to form a particular lattice from its constituent elements.
 Constituent elements refer to the elements that ‘make-up’ the lattice (for example, the constituent elements of magnesium chloride are magnesium and chlorine).
 The energy cycle is then used to find the lattice enthalpy and is referred to as a Born-Haber cycle.

 There are some ‘standard’ reactions involved in a Born-Haber cycle, exam boards require you to know these!
 Also, remember that standard enthalpy changes always refer to enthalpy change per mole.

 |Standard enthalpy change of formation, ΔH⦵f||Enthalpy change when one mole of a compound (in its standard state) is formed from its constituent elements (in standard states)||Exothermic (negative enthalpy change, -ΔH)|